...

-The blocks of type section are used for grouping and embedding content blocks.
-Section blocks can be referenced and nested within other section blocks.
+Section blocks can be referenced, can contain metadata and can be nested within other section blocks.
 Building a template with sections improves clarity and re-usability.

 section "<section-name>" {